Behind the Badge: Examining 10 Types of Police Officers

 Certain police agencies are dedicated to special geographic jurisdictions and enforcement responsibilities.
 Have you ever wondered who is responsible for policing places like college campuses or schools?
 Public college and university police forces, public schools and transportation systems like airports are all examples of jurisdictions where special jurisdiction police officers will work as uniformed officers.

 Special jurisdiction police are generally full-service departments, offering the same services as local police.
-Interested candidates looking to work in this area of law enforcement should follow the same as becoming a uniformed police officer.
+Interested candidates looking to work in this area of law enforcement should follow the same route as those becoming a uniformed police officer.